 When I agreed to talk about the management problems at the Linux Foundation to Noam Cohen, the reporter who wrote this story on Linux for the New Yorker, I expected to wait at least a year to see any significant change in the Linux community.
 Instead, before the story was even published, the Linux project … Continue reading Something is rotten in the Linux Foundation

 Hi, my name is Valerie Aurora, and I am the inventor of a software feature that has prevented billions of unnecessary writes to hard drives, saving energy and making our computers faster.
-My invention is called "relative atime," and this is the story of how my feminist approach to computing helped me invent it – and what you can do to support women in open source software.
-(If you’re already convinced we need more women in open source, here’s a link to donate now to the Ada Initiative’s 2014 fundraising drive.
-My operating systems war story will still be here when you’re finished!)
+My invention is called "relative atime," and this is the story of how my feminist approach to computing helped me invent it - … Continue reading Operating systems war story: How feminism helped me solve one of file systems’ oldest conundrums

 When I was working on my operating systems project in university, I stayed up all night for weeks feverishly rebooting my test machine, hoping that THIS time my interrupt handler changes worked.
 I survived on a diet of raisin bagels, baby carrots, and Dr Pepper, and only left the computer lab to shower and sleep … Continue reading Here’s my favorite operating systems war story, what’s yours?

 As the last days of the Ada Initiative fundraising drive come to a close ($103,000 so far!), I'm reflecting on what's changed for Linux in the last 2 and half years.
 And it's pretty awesome.
 This is the year I've been waiting for in the Linux kernel community: the year that 7 new women are … Continue reading 2013: Tipping point for the Linux kernel community?